rtek1000/HP_Probook_440_G5_Prot/README.md

 It is necessary to remove the 0R resistor number R7725 in the schematic.
 This resistor is very easy to locate and there should be electrical continuity (using a multimeter) with pin 1 of the LCD ribbon cable connector, CN2, 40 pin.
 (The connector on the LCD is 30 pin)

+The LCD control board is very thin and it is more difficult to place this adaptation on the LCD side, it is easier to place it on the motherboard.

 ![img](https://raw.githubusercontent.com/rtek1000/HP_Probook_440_G5_Prot/refs/heads/main/Img/Schematic1.png)